ibexa/documentation-developer/docs/api/event_reference/segmentation_events.md

 ---
-description: Events that are triggered when working with Segments.
+description: Events that are triggered when working with segments.
 page_type: reference
 ---